kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

  <img width="884" alt="Image" src="https://github.com/user-attachments/assets/82585c51-1bf2-478e-a065-d9d997c3da15" />

 - cutover in progress
-  - On the Source Servers page, select the server `marked Ready for Cutover`.
+  - On the Source Servers, select the server `marked Ready for Cutover`.

+    **launch the cutover instance**

-- Click `Launch Cutover Instances`.
+- select the `source Servers` => `Test and cutover` => `Launch Cutover instance`
+- A cutover instance should be launched as per your launch template
+- Go to EC2 => A new AWS MGN service conversion server should be launch
+- once this is completed a cutover instance should be available
 - Review and confirm the instance settings, then click `Launch`.

 Expected Result: The cutover instance is launched in AWS, and the server enters the Cutover in Progress state.
 This step involves transitioning production traffic to the new environment.